Frank Lloyd Wright: Notable public works (1900–1917)

-Wright designed the house of Cornell University's chapter of Alpha Delta Phi literary society (1900), the Hillside Home School II (built for his aunts) in Spring Green, Wisconsin (1901) and the Unity Temple (1905) in Oak Park, Illinois.
+Wright designed the Hillside Home School II (built for his aunts) in Spring Green, Wisconsin (1901) as well as the Unity Temple (1905) in Oak Park, Illinois.
 As a lifelong Unitarian and member of Unity Temple, Wright offered his services to the congregation after their church burned down, working on the building from 1905 to 1909.
 Wright later said that Unity Temple was the edifice in which he ceased to be an architect of structure, and became an architect of space.

 Some other early notable public buildings and projects in this era: the Larkin Administration Building (1905); the Geneva Inn (Lake Geneva, Wisconsin, 1911); the Midway Gardens (Chicago, Illinois, 1913); the Banff National Park Pavilion (Alberta, Canada, 1914).